 As with race, this progress has been tested by religious liberty defenses to the enforcement of anti-discrimination measures.
-Religious schools resisted the notion that women and men must receive equal compensation by invoking the belief that the "Bible clearly teaches that the husband is the head of the house, head of the wife, head of the family."
+Religious schools resisted the notion that male and female employees must receive equal compensation by invoking the belief that the "Bible clearly teaches that the husband is the head of the house, head of the wife, head of the family."
 Dole v.
 Shenandoah Baptist Church, 899 F.2d 1389, 1392 (4th Cir.
 1990).
 The courts rejected this claim, emphasizing a state interest of the "highest order" in remedying the outmoded belief that men should be paid more than women because of their role in society.
 Id. at 1398 (citations and quotations omitted); see also EEOC v.
 Fremont Christian Sch., 781 F.2d 1362 (9th Cir.
 1986) (same); EEOC v.
 Tree of Life Christian Schs., 751 F. Supp.
 700 (S.D.
 Ohio 1990) (same).

 Even today, laws and policies designed to protect against gender discrimination continue to face challenges in the name of religious belief, but courts have limited such arguments.
 See, e.g., Hamilton v.
 Southland Christian Sch., Inc., 680 F.3d 1316, 1320 (11th Cir.
-2012) (reversing summary judgment for religious school that claimed a religious right, based on its opposition to premarital sex, to fire teacher for becoming pregnant outside of marriage, holding that the school seemed "more concerned about her pregnancy and her request to take maternity leave than about her admission that she had premarital sex"); Ganz v.
+2012) (reversing summary judgment for religious school that claimed a religious right, based on its opposition to premarital sex, to fire teacher for becoming pregnant outside of marriage, holding that the school seemed "more concerned about her pregnancy and her request to take maternity leave than about her admission that she had premarital sex"); Ganzy v.
 Allen Christian Sch., 995 F. Supp.
 340, 350 (E.D.N.Y.
 1998) (holding that a religious school could not rely on its religious opposition to premarital sex as a pretext for pregnancy discrimination, noting that "it remains fundamental that religious motives may not be a mask for sex discrimination in the workplace"); Vigars v.
 Valley Christian Ctr., 805 F. Supp.
 802, 808-10 (N.D.
 Cal.
-1992) (same).8
+1992) (same).

-8 Attempts to use religion to discriminate are not limited to race and sex.
+Attempts to use religion to discriminate are not limited to race and sex.
 See, e.g., The Leadership Conference Education Fund, Striking a Balance: Advancing Civil and Human Rights While Preserving Religious Liberty (Jan.
 2016), <http://civilrightsdocs.info/pdf/reports/2016/religious-liberty-report-WEB.pdf>.
 For example, religion has been invoked in an attempt to justify discrimination based on marital status, see Swanner v.
-Anchorage Equal Rights Comm'n, 874 P.2d 274 (Alaska 1994), and discrimination based on sexual orientation, see, e.g., Peterson
+Anchorage Equal Rights Comm'n, 874 P.2d 274 (Alaska 1994), and discrimination based on sexual orientation, see, e.g., Peterson v.
+Hewlett-Packard Co., 358 F.3d 599 (9th Cir.
+2004); Matthews v.
+Wal-Mart Stores, Inc., 417 F. App'x 552 (7th Cir.
+2011).
+Such attempts are also a concern for people with disabilities, who have historically faced limitations from religiously affiliated group homes, including the refusal to allow them to live with romantic partners, even if married.
+See Forziano v.
+Indep.
+Grp.
+Home Living Program, No. 13-cv-0370, 2014 WL 1277912 (E.D.N.Y.
+Mar.
+26, 2014).